Five things you should know about dementia

 Dementia is not a natural part of ageing

-It is true that dementia is more common among over-65s, and some of us do become more forgetful as we get older, or during times of stress or illness.
+It's true that dementia is more common among over-65s, and some of us do become more forgetful as we get older or during times of stress or illness.
 But dementia is a different sort of forgetfulness.
 Your memory loss will be more noticeable, and may be accompanied by mood changes and confusion.
-It's important to ask your doctor to check out any unusual symptoms as they may be able to treat them with appropriate medication.
+It's important to ask your GP to check out any unusual symptoms as these can sometimes be treated with appropriate medication.

 Dementia is caused by diseases of the brain

 Dementia is the name for a collection of symptoms that include memory loss, mood changes and problems with communication and reasoning.
 These symptoms are brought about by a number of diseases that cause changes in the brain.
-The most common of these is Alzheimer's disease.
-Alzheimer's changes the chemistry and structure of the brain causing the brain cells to die off.
+The most common of these is Alzheimer's disease, which changes the chemistry and structure of the brain causing the brain cells to die.
 Other types of dementia include vascular dementia and Pick's disease.

 It's not just about losing your memory

 People often think of dementia as a form of memory loss.
 And usually it does start by affecting people's short-term memory.
-But it's more than that: it can also affect the way people think, speak and do things.
-Dementia makes it harder to do things because it makes it difficult to plan and learn new activities, and interferes with structured tasks like writing.
-It can also make it harder to communicate.
-There is much that can be done to help.
+But it's more than that - it can also affect the way people think, speak, perceive things, feel and behave.
+Dementia makes it harder to communicate and do everyday things, but there is a lot that can be done to help.
 Every year we understand more about dementia, and develop new strategies that can help to boost someone's confidence and maintain their independence for as long as possible.

 It's possible to live well with dementia

 Most of us have an image in our mind of what life with dementia looks like.
 That image is often very bleak.
 So it can be very surprising to learn that many people with dementia continue to drive, socialise and hold down satisfying jobs.
 Even as dementia progresses, many people lead active, healthy lives, continue their hobbies, and enjoy loving friendships and relationships.
-Of course dementia does make it harder to do certain things.
-But with the right support and know-how, it is possible for someone with dementia to get the very best out of life.
+Of course dementia does make it harder to do certain things, but with the right knowledge and support it is possible for someone with dementia to get the very best out of life.

 There's more to a person than the dementia